mmrahman-utexas/mmrahman-utexas.github.io/_projects/2020_05_24_Image_Caption_Generation_using_CNN-LSTM_Encoder-Decoder2.md

 Facial keypoint detection is an important example of a computer vision problem which can be solved effectively by treating the problem as an image regression task and and trainign a CNN network for predicting the image location of the key-points.
 In this project, I trained a CNN network to predict important facial keypoints given an image of a human face.
 I did this project as a requirements of graduating from Udacity's Computer Vision Nanodegree program.

 **My contribution:**
-Defined and trained a CNN on facial keypoint dataset from "YouTube Faces Dataset" using custom transformation in PyTorch to perform regression task to predict the location of 68 facial keypoints as inspired from [this paper](https://arxiv.org/pdf/1710.00977.pdf).
+Defined and trained a CNN on facial keypoint dataset from YouTube Faces Dataset using custom transformation in PyTorch to perform regression task to predict the location of 68 facial keypoints as inspired from [this paper](https://arxiv.org/pdf/1710.00977.pdf).
 During inference detected all the faces in an image using OpenCV's pre-trained Haar Cascade classifiers and predicted the location of 68 facial keypoints on those detected faces using our trained CNN network.

 **Resources:** [[Code]('https://github.com/mmrahman-utexas/Facial_Keypoint_Detection_CNN_Regression_OpenCV_HaarCascade_PyTorch')]